As this is a Moment of Awesome page, spoilers will be left unmarked. You Have Been Warned!

 - And doubling as a twisted Heartwarming Moment, the kids have finally gotten their justice.
-After three decades of mindlessly killing night guards in their quest for revenge, they have finally put an end to the real killer.
+After three decades of attempting to blindly murder innocent night guards in their quest for revenge, they have finally brought an end to the real killer.
 With their deaths avenged, they can finally move on and rest in peace.

 - For added bonus points, the Purple Man's death completely exonerates Phone Guy as the killer, as Phone Guy died before Purple Man met his end.

-- The end of Night 6, aka "Nightmare Mode", possibly shows a final end to the Fazbear horror that has spanned at least thirty years, as Fazbear Fright was undone by the shoddy wiring in its electronics and burned to the ground before it was ever opened to the public, taking nearly everything with it and what remained being sold at a public auction.
+- The end of Night 6, aka "Nightmare Mode", possibly shows a final end to the Fazbear horror that has spanned at least 40 years, as Fazbear's Fright was undone by the shoddy wiring in its electronics and burned to the ground before it was ever opened to the public, taking nearly everything with it and what remained being sold at a public auction.

 - What makes it even better is that the newspaper clipping says that 'foul play isn't ruled out' when talking about why the place burned down.
-It's entirely possible that the new guard (or a previous guard such as Mike) figured out what happened and set the place on fire themselves in order to end the madness and finally let those kids rest.
+It's quite possible that the new guard (or someone else) figured out what happened and set the place on fire themselves in order to end the madness and finally let those kids rest.

-- If you get the Good Ending and successfully complete Night 6, not only are the children's spirits freed and their murderer killed in the most poetic fashion, but the Springtrap animatronic, and the murderous spirit that may have inhabited it, is destroyed in the fire, preventing him from ever harming another soul.
+- If you get the Good Ending and successfully complete Night 6, not only are the children's spirits freed and their murderer killed in the most poetic fashion, but Springtrap, and the murderous spirit that may have inhabited it, is destroyed in the fire, preventing him from ever harming another soul.
 Now that's a sweet victory.

-- These animatronics were apparently durable and strong enough to force grown men painfully into spare suits filled with cross-beams and wires... and in a truly villainous example of nightmarish awesome, the Purple Man/Murderer dismantled them all by hand, with no indication on-screen of any tools.
+- These animatronics were apparently durable and strong enough to force grown men painfully into spare suits filled with cross-beams and wires... and in a truly villainous example of nightmarish awesome, William Afton/the Murderer dismantled them all by hand, with no indication on-screen of any tools.
 Give the asshole some credit: that is quite a feat in-universe.